wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

 ## Version 2
 Version 2 is not yet ready.
 You can use pytorch version of PPO & PPO_continous, but the rest is not yet finished.
-Still working to port PPO & PPO_continous from pytorch to tensorflow 2
+Currently working on PPO_RND

 # PPO-RND